fatihksubasi/inspectiongui/README.md

 The container opens the GUI in a new browser tab.

 ## Usage
-###  Note: Most of the features is deactive except crack detection
-1. Open Revisiting tab
+1. Put your '.png' formatted images into the './images' directory
 2. You can see all images using the slider before detecting the images containing crack.
-3. Press 'Predict images with cracks' button to feed the images into CNN model.
+3. Press 'Detect Cracks' button to feed the images into the CNN model.
+4. Images with detected cracks will appear as soon as testing ends.

 ## Notes
-- Please do not remove file named 'image_pose_matching.txt' inside images folder.
-These are pose (position and orientation) information of the UAV at the time when corresponding image is taken.

 - You can rerun crack detection function after deleting images in /images/predicted
+- Tensorflow version with GPU support gives better performance in detection.

 ## Directory Structure
     .